 Ohio State Alzheimer’s Plan Overview

 Following the enactment of S.B.
-24 in 2019, Ohio formed the Alzheimer’s Disease and Dementias Task Force to create Ohio’s first State Alzheimer’s Plan.
-The Task Force was charged with conducting a needs assessment and examining opportunities around public health, early detection and diagnosis, workforce, home and community-based services and quality of care.
+24 in 2019, Ohio established the Alzheimer’s Disease and Dementias Task Force to create Ohio’s first State Alzheimer’s Plan.
+The Task Force included advocates, caregivers, family members, health care professionals, and researchers, and was charged with conducting a needs assessment and examining the opportunities around public health, early detection and diagnosis, workforce, home and community-based services, and quality of care.
+After community listening sessions and virtual forums across the state, the Task Force released a Preliminary Findings Summary in September 2021, and in June 2024, the Ohio Department of Aging released the Action Plan on Alzheimer’s and Other Dementias, which aims to increase public awareness, improve access to quality care, train a dementia-capable workforce, advance dementia research and data innovation, and optimize available funding and financial supports for people living with Alzheimer’s and other dementias.

 Ohio 2024 Policy Priorities